Italy investigates foreign ministry hacking attempt

-ROME Italy's foreign ministry said on Tuesday it was investigating a hacking attempt, after a group calling itself Anonymous published what it said was stolen ministry data.
+ROME (Reuters) - Italy's foreign ministry said on Tuesday it was investigating a hacking attempt, after a group calling itself Anonymous published what it said was stolen ministry data.

 A site called cyberguerrilla.org carried a blog post titled "Foreign Affairs Ministry You Have Been Hacked" addressed to Foreign Minister Angelino Alfano and the head of the national magistrates association.